mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 # ESTA Developers Guide

 ESTA is a Python-based model.
 It is designed as a stand-alone program, not as an installable Python library.
-The purpose of this document is to acquaint a potential developer with the ESTA code base so they can add new components and update the model.
+The purpose of this document is to acquaint the potential developer with the ESTA code base so they can add new components or update the model.
 This guide assumes an understanding of object-oriented programming in Python.

 ## Table of Contents